 To customize any material color other than water:

-Expand MaterialColors in the Properties window.
+In the Properties window, expand MaterialColors.
 All materials display with their RGB code.

-Navigate to the Create tab of the Terrain Editor and select the Generate tool.
+In the Terrain Editor, navigate to the Create tab and select the Generate tool.

 In the 3D viewport, move/resize the selection region in which to generate terrain.
 Alternatively, expand the tool's Selection Settings and enter values into the X/Y/Z inputs to set a specific size and position.